 In 2005, she was awarded a scholarship for talented PhD students (Kootstra Fellowship) from the faculty of Medical Sciences of Maastricht University.
 She received her doctoral degree on May 24, 2006.
 As a post-doc she applied 31P and 1H Magnetic Resonance Spectrosopy also in the liver and the heart to investigate mechanisms of lipotoxicity and insulin resistance.
 In 2010, she was awarded a prestigious Veni grant from the Netherlands Organisation for Scientific Research (NWO), titled: “Hepatic steatosis: imaging the fate of fat.”
 In 2012, she won a grant from the EFSD titled: “Preservation of metabolic flexibility by acetylcarnitine formation.”
 Recently she was awarded an ERC Starting Grant on “Novel methods in Magnetic Resonance Spectroscopy to investigate mechanisms underlying metabolic disease”.

-Presently, she is working as an independent researcher at the department of Radiology of the Maastricht University Medical Center, focusing on the development and the application of MR Spectrosopy-based techniques to collect information on the etiology of insulin resistance and diabetes.
-She is heading her own small research team focusing on metabolic MR spectroscopy, supervising two PhD students and a post-doc.
-She is intensively collaborating within the Diabetes and Metabolism Research Group and other researchers of MUMC+.
+Presently, she is an independent researcher in the department of Radiology at Maastricht University Medical Center, focusing on the development and application of MR Spectrosopy-based techniques to collect information on the etiology of insulin resistance and diabetes.
+She is intensively collaborating within the Diabetes and Metabolism Research Group and other researchers at MUMC+.

-External active collaborations include: Michael Roden (German Diabetes Center, Düsseldorf, GE), Arend Heerschap (Radboud UMC, Nijmegen, NL), Deborah Muoio (Duke University, Durham, USA).
+External active collaborations include: Michael Roden (German Diabetes Center, Düsseldorf, DE), Arend Heerschap (Radboud UMC, Nijmegen, NL), Deborah Muoio (Duke University, Durham, USA).

 Vera is involved in teaching at the department of Human Biology.